 Steps to Block USB Ports in Windows 10

-Well, there are many software available in the ocean of internet with which we can enable or disable the USB ports with a password.
-But why to go for such third party software? when you have an existing one.
+Well, there are many 3rd-party software available in the ocean of the internet with which we can enable or disable the USB ports with a password.
+But why go for such third party software? when you have an existing one.
 Yes, you are right.
 We have an inbuilt program in Windows OS.
-Its called as Microsoft Windows.
+Its called Microsoft Windows.
 You can enable and disable USB ports using a simple registry tweak.
 Since you are the one with who has administrative access, so only you can change these registry settings.
 Other account users cannot change these registry values.
 So no worries at all.

 - Open Run window in your PC by pressing the short cut key ‘Windows+R‘.

 - Type ‘regedit‘ in the text box and click on the OK button.
 A notification window will appear on the screen requesting for access to the registry.
-Click on Yes button to grant permission.
+Click on the Yes button to grant permission.

 - If you are comfortable working in Registry Editor window, then go to HKEY_LOCAL_MACHINE\SYSTEM\CurrentContro>Set\Services\USBSTOR

 - Then double click on the Start registry and then a small window will open on the screen.
 You can now change the Value data to 4 to disable the USB ports and change the value to 3 to enable the USB ports.

 - Then click on OK button to finish the implementation.